 If you´re going to be on the road constantly, you will not want too much stuff to be dragging around, and after a few weeks you´ll learn that all you need is your kit and 2 sets of clothes, one of them being for climbing, the other for walking around the street and sleeping.
 Jeans and a shirt will usually do, and you can also climb in them.
 How stylish.

 Think of it this way, if you haven´t figured out it yourself yet: the more you save, the less you spend, the longer you travel.
 The longer you travel, the more places you go, the more you climb, the more people you meet.
 That´s building a network of climber friends around the world that can help and climb with (and host you) and that you can help (and host) whenever you´re based somewhere.
 I had the pleasure of opening my small studio to a friend from Brazil who´s from a very poor background and whose dream was to climb here, and if it wasn´t for the “free” accommodation, he might have never made it.
 That´s (climbing) community.
 And isn´t that a happy outcome?

 Living in a poor country is tough.
 But maybe that is why we are so passionate about climbing, and that is a good example to be followed.
 The more you focus on climbing, the less time you waste on things that will eventually detract you from having a great and diverse climbing career.
 Simple as that.

 And on last note, be contempt in being anonymous.
 The strongest climbers I know personally are completely anonymous (well I know some famous sport climbers but in terms of alpinism, yes, the anonymous ones are the strongest).
 Being famous does not make you better than other climbers.
 Time spent worrying about recognition is a waste of time (inspired by “time spent wasted is

-not a waste of time”) and probs money.
-Live your passion and not people´s expectations (expectations=fancy apparel to show off, fancy smartphone to show off,etc etc etc), and you will climb for a long time all over the planet.
+not a waste of time”) and probably money.
+Live your passion and not people´s expectations (expectations=fancy apparel to show off, fancy smart phone to show off, etc etc), and you will climb for a long time all over the planet.